Internal FCC Report Shows Republican Net Neutrality Narrative Is False - Slashdot

 Re: (Score:2)

 That's the narrative that the dems are trying to get people to believe.

-Just like they want you to believe that Trump is going to fire Muller so they can have protests and make some events for their friends in the media to report on.
+And yet, even though it's true, there are plenty of idiots who don't believe it.

 I am unsure what rattles me more... that a politician would lie or that a republican would lie about the Obama administration...